DenverD12/comp0035-cw-i-DenverD12/coursework1/data.md

 From the barchart, the orange regions represent the missing (null) data and the blue represents the data that is not missing.
 - This helps to further reinforce that the years 1960 to 1994 as well as 2021 have no data available for any countries since they are all orange bars which helps to understand those years do not have any data available and can be safely removed.
 Again, this could imply year data for every country for number of international arrivals was missing for these years so these columns are not useful.
-- The last unnamed column, 'Unnamed: 66' is also completely orange indicating a unnecessary column which can be removed.
+- The last unnamed column, 'Unnamed: 66' is also completely orange indicating an unnecessary column which can be removed.
 - Some useful information that can be seen which could not be seen previously with the `basic_visualise_data()` function is the trend in missing data for the year columns that aren't completely null.
 For example, the orange bar size gradually decreases as years progress from 1995 to 2007 indicating more data was made available overall for countries as time went on and missing data decreased.
 - However, around the year 2017, the orange bar size gradually increased till 2020, indicating as time went on, the number of missing data values for arrivals increased.
 - Therefore, this bar chart was a better method to understand the data.